Hindu hardliners seek wider India ban on hijab in class after court verdict | Education

 "We are a Hindu nation and we do not want to see any kind of religious outfit in educational institutes of the country," said Rishi Trivedi, president of the Hindu-first group Akhil Bharat Hindu MahaSabha.
 "We welcome the court verdict and want the same rule to be followed throughout the country."

 Officials in Uttar Pradesh, where the BJP retained control in recent state elections, declined to comment saying a decision will only be taken by the next administration which should be in place in days.
-Ayesha Hajeera Almas - who had challenged the Karnataka ban in court and is now considering approaching the country's highest court to get the ban overturned - said there is a real fear that the hijab ban will now go national.
+Ayesha Hajeera Almas - who had challenged the Karnataka ban in court - said there is a real fear that the hijab ban will now go national.

 The 18-year-old said she has not attended school since late December after its authorities barred Muslim girls from wearing the hijab, even before the state-wide ban came in early February.
 "Increasingly, we feel we are living in an India where its citizens are not treated equally," Almas said from the Karnataka district of Udupi, from where the protests began.